Nonlinear Dirac equations, Monotonicity Formulas and Liouville Theorems: Nonlinear Dirac equations on closed surfaces

-In this section we will derive several properties of solutions of \eqref{soler} on closed Riemannian manifolds, where we will mostly focus on the two-dimensional case.

-\subsection{Nonlinear Dirac equations on closed surfaces}
+\section{Nonlinear Dirac equations on closed surfaces}

-First, we derive a local energy estimates for smooth solutions of \eqref{soler}.
+In this section we will derive several properties of solutions of \eqref{soler} on closed Riemannian surfaces.
+First, we derive a local energy estimate for smooth solutions of \eqref{soler}.
 Our result is similar to the energy estimate that was obtained in \cite{MR2390834}, Theorem 2.1, which corresponds to \eqref{soler} with \(\lambda=0\).
 We obtain the following \begin{Satz} Let \(\psi\) be a smooth solution of \eqref{soler}.
 If \(|\psi|_{L^4(D)}<\epsilon\) then

 for all \(D'\subset D\) and \(p>1\).
 The constant \(C\) depends on \(D',\mu,\lambda,k,p\). \end{Satz}